benjymous/annotations/sandman/sandman.65.md

   In "The Doll's House", the Corinthian's eye-sockets were filled with pointed canines; here they have normal human dentition.

+### Page 12

+- #### Panels 1-5

-Page 12 panels 1-5: The traditional method of dealing with shape-changing is to keep an unwavering grip no matter what shape is taken, even a flame.
+  The traditional method of dealing with shape-changing is to keep an unwavering grip no matter what shape is taken, even a flame.
 See the ballad "Tam Lin", and Odysseus vs. Proteus in the _Odyssey_.

 - #### Panel 6